-Prolog Destrov the engine in the calling thread.
-Only takes effect PL\thread\destroy\engine() is called many times if as as PL\thread\attach\engine() in this thread.
+Destroy the Prolog engine in the calling thread.
+Only takes ef-PL\thread\destroy\engine() called fect if is manv times as as PL\thread\attach\engine() in this thread.
 Returns TRUE on success and FALSE if the calling thread has no engine or this Prolog does not support threads.